dokklib/dokklib/docs/libs/db/table-setup.md

 Requiring entity names to be Python classes brings us two things: First, it prevents data corruption from typos, and second, it gives us documentation of our entities.
 Best practice is to put all your entity name definitions into a single file in your project (eg. `entities.py`).

 !!! note
-    `Table` methods that return items from DynamoDB automatically strip entity name prefixes from top level keys.
+    `Table` methods that return items from DynamoDB automatically strip entity name prefixes from string values of top level keys.

+## Time to Live

+TODO (abiro)

 ## Cloudformation Template

 You can use the [Cloudformation template](https://github.com/dokklib/dokklib-db/blob/master/tests/integration/cloudformation.yml) from the Dokklib-DB integration tests to set up your DynamoDB single table.
+If you use this template for anything other than testing, make sure to change the table's `DeletionPolicy` and `UpdateReplacePolicy` attributes from `Delete` to `Retain`.